jhawe/jhawe.github.io/_posts/2019-06-18-remap-scraper.md

 In this short document we use the XML package to obtain and parse an HTML table from [REMAP](http://tagc.univ-mrs.fr/remap/index.php?page=ct).
 This table contains an overview over cell-lines and transcription-factor (TF) binding sites measured in these cell-types.
 We further create an overview on the number of TFs per cell-types, generating a plot which shows the number of TFs, accumulated over all cell-types.
 The order is such that we start with the cell-types having the most TFs available and proceed with the one adding most new TFs and so forth.

-#Implementation
+## REMAP
+[REMAP](http://tagc.univ-mrs.fr/remap/index.php?page=ct) is a huge resource which collects TF binding sites (TFBS) for numerous TFs and for hundreds of cell-types.
+These TFBS are ChIP-seq based, an experimental protocol which enables a genome-wide readout of DNA sites which are bound by specific transcription factors.
+The current version (2018) contains over 80 million TFBS for 485 TFs identified in 346 cell-types.

+# Implementation

 ## Data processing
 First, we load needed libraries and read in the table.
 We could optionally save the table as a TSV to disc.

-> NOTE: We load the cowplot package only to get a nice and lightweight default theme for ggplot set up.
+> NOTE: We load the *cowplot* package only to get a nice and lightweight default theme for ggplot set up.
 Also,
 > I can really recommend the package for publication ready figures.